 Bernie Sanders on Science & Technology

-Bernie Sanders has a history of backing pro-science stances:
+Bernie Sanders has a long record of backing pro-science stances:

 Does Bernie support funding for space exploration?

-Bernie believes space exploration is beneficial and exciting, and is generally supportive of the National Aeronautics and Space Administration (NASA), but when it comes to a limited federal budget, Bernie’s vote is to take care of the needs of struggling Americans on this planet first.
+Bernie believes space exploration is beneficial and exciting, and generally supports the National Aeronautics and Space Administration (NASA), but when it comes to a limited federal budget, Bernie’s vote is to take care of the needs of struggling Americans on this planet first.

 In a Q&A session on the online forum reddit on May 19, 2015, Bernie wrote: